sheehan/grails-console/README.md

 | `grails.plugin.console.baseUrl`                  | Base URL for the console controller.
 Default uses createLink(). |
 | `grails.plugin.console.fileStore.remote.enabled` | Whether to include the remote file store functionality.
 Default is true. |
 | `grails.plugin.console.layout`                   | Used to override the plugin's GSP layout. |
+| `grails.plugin.console.newFileText`              | Text to display as a template for new files.
+Can be used to add frequently used imports, environment
+specific warnings, etc...
+Defaults to empty. |

 ## Security

 By default (as of v1.5.0) the console plugin is only enabled in the development environment.
 You can enable or disable it for any environment with the `grails.plugin.console.enabled` config option in Config.groovy.
 If the plugin is enabled in non-development environments, be sure to guard access using a security plugin like Spring Security Core or Shiro.
 The paths `/console/**` and `/plugins/console*/**` should be secured.

 Spring Security Core example: